OPEN ALL DAY FRIDAYS 09.00 – 17.00

 The tower dungeon, where the beer is brewed, is still illuminated by two horizontal-slit stone windows, and two bottle-dungeons or “oubliettes”, carved out of the rock, exist to this day.

 Perhaps at some point he fell out of favour as only the beheaded skull and finger of Cuthbert have been uncovered here.
 What happened to the rest of him is a mystery that will live on…

-Here in the cool dungeon of the old chateau of Brunel in south-west France we specialise in brewing very small batches of traditional English Ales.
+Here in the cool dungeon of the Chateau of Brunel in southwest France, we specialize in brewing very small batches of traditional English beers.

-We have spent years testing and tasting, calculating and tweaking our brews.
-Now we feel we have perfected our recipe and we are excited to finally release our bottles into the world for you to sample and enjoy.
+We have spent years testing and tasting, calculating and refining our beers.
+Now we feel we’ve perfected our recipe and are excited to finally launch our bottles out into the world for you to taste and enjoy.

 We try to stay as eco-friendly as possible when brewing and packaging our ales, by always endeavouring to reduce waste whilst keeping prices low.
 For example, our decision to only produce beer in 75cl bottles means that not only do we reduce the environmental issue of lots of small empty bottles, labels and lids, but also that you get more beer and less packaging for your money.
 We also encourage you to rinse and return your empties to us, so that they can be reprocessed, sterilised and reused.

 We produce our Crates for Life here from timber cut from our own trees, again dispensing with throwaway cardboard boxes and plastic cling wrap.

 We also print our own bottle labels.
 These may not be quite as durable as professionally printed ones, but we ensure there is no waste should we decide to change anything on the label.